RaulPPelaez/superpunto/README.md

 c1 is its color.

+If you generate a movie, use gif2mp4 to convert it to mp4.

 #COLORS
 The colors are RGB encoded as an int number varying from 0 to 255^3 = 16581375 as c = Decimal(0xRRGGBB)